aurrelhebert/server_utils/README.md

 # server_utils
-Script utils to set up a server
+Personnal scripts utils to set up a VPS server based on debian